jberkus/pgReplicationTutorial/README.md

 This repository contains files for the PostgreSQL Binary Replication tutorial.

-This tutorial has been updated with PostGIS for FOSS4G 2014

 These files are required to perform the hands-on exercises.
 Importantly, there is significant setup required in order to do the hands-on exercises which needs to happen _before_ the tutorial starts, so please read the below.

-**All steps through Vagrant Up should be completed before getting to the tutorial**
+**All steps through Vagrant Up / Docker Pull should be completed before getting to the tutorial**

 Requirements